What Credit Score is Needed for Car Finance UK?

 Have your application declined at the first stage with the car finance broker, then not much?
 The broker only does a “Soft” search that won’t appear on your credit history.

 However, getting initial approval for car finance (approved provisionally) means a finance company has declared interest in looking in detail at your application.
 If you proceed, the Lender triggers a “Hard” search on your finance file.
-Get a decline at this stage, which will impact your credit score.
+Get a decline at this stage and it will impact your credit score.

 What are your options if you don’t have the credit score needed for car finance?
 You could enlist the help of someone such as a parent or partner and take out joint car finance or a guarantor loan.